Orders, decorations, and medals of Guyana: The Golden Arrow of Achievement

 to "any citizen of Guyana who has performed an outstanding and specific act of service or achievement of an exceptional nature, or is given for long and dedicated service of a consistently high standard in responsible offices, local government services, social and voluntary services, industry or trade unions, or in any other area of public service."
 It may also be awarded to institutions, organisations, corporations or a group of people under similar conditions to the Cacique's Crown of Honour.

 The Medal of Service

-The Medal of Service (M.S.) is the fifth highest award of the Order of Service of Guyana.
+The Medal of Service (MS) is the fifth highest award of the Order of Service of Guyana.
 It is awarded for ten years of dedicated public service, local government service, service to industry, service to trade unions or other areas of service to the community.

 Special awards

 Cacique's Crown of Valour

-The Cacique's Crown of Valour (C.C.V.) is the highest award of the Order of Service of Guyana.
+The Cacique's Crown of Valour (CCV) is the highest award of the Order of Service of Guyana.
 The Cacique's Crown of Valour is awarded for high acts of bravery involving great danger and serious risk to life.

 Golden Arrow of Courage

-The Golden Arrow of Courage (A.C.) is the second highest award for bravery.
+The Golden Arrow of Courage (AC) is the second highest award for bravery.
 It ranks as the third highest award of the Order of Service of Guyana.
 It is awarded for acts of bravery of a lesser degree than those recognized by the Cacique's Crown of Valour.